ledyba/Minobi/README.md

-# Minobi(蓑火) - A HTML5 Manga Player
+# Minobi(蓑火) - A HTML5 Book Player

- Minobi is a HTML5 mange player.
+ Minobi is a HTML5 book player.

 # Sample